urukalo/MVCnoOOP/README.md

 Using a set of functions I simulate MVC model and successfully separated the logic of the site layout.

 Structure in folders

-site is divided into three logical sections:
+(site is divided into three logical sections):

-Controller - which accepts data relating to navigation, sessions and engage model Model - in addition to the initial model, which collects all the general information, Each page has its own model that prepares data relevant to the page - all information is packed into an associative global array $model
+- Controller - which accepts data relating to navigation, sessions and engage model

+- Model - in addition to the initial model, which collects all the general information, Each page has its own model that prepares data relevant to the page - all information is packed into an associative global array $model

-View - that we also show that the initial loading elements that are fixed for each page (header and footer) and the data obtained from the model forwarded to a page that is in the template folder
+- View - that we also show that the initial loading elements that are fixed for each page (header and footer) and the data obtained from the model forwarded to a page that is in the template folder

 3. How to use
 ===